jxsvoboda/sycek/README.md

     $ ./ccheck <path-to-file>

-to check a file, attempt to fix issues and report remaining issues, type:
+Many (but not all) issues can be fixed automatically.
+To check a file, attempt to fix issues and report remaining issues, type:

     $ ./ccheck --fix <path-to-file>